Bird & Bird (London)

 The most noticeable feature of the firm's progress over the last few years has been its international expansion.
 It's added a humongous 36 partners in the last year It now has more than 20 offices across Europe and Asia and over 1,000 fee earners, with over two-thirds of them based outside the UK.
 In 2008 alone the firm merged with Fennica Attorneys in Helsinki, launched Indian and Central European practices and merged with aviation, construction and utilities specialists Lane & Partners in London.
 In 2009 it spread its wings again and launched an alliance with Beijing boutique Xiang Kung Law Firm - to increase its dispute resolution muscle in China.
 And last year it merged with Denmark's Bender von Haller Dragsted, and signed co-operation agreements with Swiss firm BCCC Advocats and Australian firm Truman Hoyle.

-The firm is a traditional high-scorer in RollOnFriday’s Firm of the Year survey (winning in 2008 and coming 4th place in the most recent), receiving effusive praise from lawyers and staff at all levels.
+The firm is a traditional high-scorer in RollOnFriday’s Firm of the Year survey.
+It won in 2008 and came 2nd place in the most recent with an impressive overall score of 86%.
+It received effusive praise from lawyers and staff at all levels.
 The social life at 2Birds is seen as pretty terrific, with "lots of opportunities to legitimately get away from the desk

 " and a "work life balance as great as the social life

 ".
 Often, the lawyers will be seen making merry around the table football tables in the kitchens - although reports reach RollOnFriday that those beaten ten nil have refused the traditional punishment of removing trousers and dancing round the table to cement their shame.

 The biannual parties continue to be popular, as do Fish & Chip Fridays.